 Trained staff and first aid equipment are on site.

 Notice: The event is an adventure sport and as such involves a risk of injury regardless of the standard of training, supervision and equipment involved.
-Each captain will be required to produce a declaration on the day, signed by each member of their team that they voluntarily accept all risks involved and are fit and able to swim as per the medical restrictions above and will not hold Dragon Boat Events Ltd, The Organisation Ltd, the Rotary Club of York, York City Rowing Club, the Canal and River Trust, SASH or The Hut liable for any claims arising from any accident resulting in any loss or damage including bodily injury or death and agree to be bound by the rules.
+Each captain will be required to produce a declaration on the day, signed by each member of their team that they voluntarily accept all risks involved and are fit and able to swim as per the medical restrictions above and will not hold Dragon Boat Events Ltd, The Organisation Ltd, the Rotary Club of York, York City Rowing Club, the Canal and River Trust, Accessible Arts & Media, or Antibiotic Research UK liable for any claims arising from any accident resulting in any loss or damage including bodily injury or death and agree to be bound by the rules.